-Benjamin Banneker is an important mathematician in history, not only for being a wide-ranging thinker who studied astronomy, clocks, nature, and mathematics (to name a few), but also for being an early important African American intellectual.
-Born in 1731 near Baltimore, Maryland, to a free African American woman and a former slave, Banneker grew up without a formal education.
-Nevertheless, he became known for helping to survey the original border of Washington, D.C., publishing almanacs, and building extremely accurate clocks.
+Benjamin Banneker is an important mathematician in history, not only for being a wide-ranging thinker who studied astronomy, clocks, nature, and mathematics (to name a few), but also for being an early important Black scientist and intellectual.
+Born in 1731 near Baltimore, Maryland, he became known for helping to survey the original border of Washington, D.C., publishing almanacs, and building extremely accurate clocks.

 Banneker became intrigued by one mathematical piece of nature: cicadasn particular, one species that first arrived when he was a teenager.
 His instinct at the time?
 Destroy them!
 (Teens will be teens.)
 But in 1766, the cicadas arrived again.
 Now in his thirties, Banneker chose to respect the buzzing-and-clicking creatures instead.
 They arrived again in 1783, always showing up in precisely 17-year increments.
 At this point, Banneker not only respected the cicadas, he was studying them.
 He correctly predicted that they would appear again in 1800, and ventured guesses as to why the insects waited that particular number of years to reemerge each time.
 In fact, there are several periodic cicadas in the U.S., and their life cycles are either 13 or 17 years.